Focal Point—The part of a visual composition that attracts the viewer’s eye most quickly and holds it longest.

 One of the things I like about graphite drawing is the range of values possible, especially with some of the softer leads.

-One of the things I like about the plein air drawing did in September and October is the range of subjects.
+One of the things I like about plein air drawing is the range of subjects.
 Yes, I gravitate most to organic things.
 Trees.
 Grass.
 Leaves.
 But there have been times when the door handle of a classic car or a crack in the sidewalk has sparked creativity.
-It’s a lot more fun than the serious painting that is my day job.
+It’s a lot more fun than the serious work that is my day job.

 But it’s more than just a fun drawing exercise.
 Life drawing—even if it isn’t plein air drawing—is a good way to hone the skills necessary for more serious drawing or painting.
-Consider composition and ways to make the focal point stand out.
+Consider composition and ways to make the focal point stand out, for example.

-Let’s look at this drawing of a Poinsettia, drawn in graphite some time ago.
+Let’s look at this drawing of a Poinsettia, drawn from life in graphite some time ago.

 The only tool I used was my trusty 6B pencil and a finger tip or two.
 Nothing special and nothing fancy.